Brendan Peyper

 Brendan Peyper (born 7 August 1996) is a South African singer-songwriter.
 He released his debut album Stop, wag, bly nog 'n bietjie in 2015 and then a follow-up album Hy Loop Oop in 2017.
+His latest album is Omdat Jy Mag which was released in 2024.
+He was on his search for love on KyKNet's third season of Op My Eish where he chose Janae Stander as the winner of his heart, unfortunately he was not the winner of her heart.

 Career

 Brendan Peyper was born in Bloemfontein in a farming family.
 He studied at Hoërskool Jim Fouché with plans to study sound engineering.
 He started playing guitar at the age of five and began his professional career in music at age 14.
 He attracted audiences early on with sincere, infectious lyrics.

 His first single, Stop, wag, bly nog 'n bietjie, was a success with Channel 24 dubbing it the hottest music video.
 He followed it up with Tafelberg vir Twee light accompanied by a new music video with good following.